L0615T1C5-216AC-9437/MaxRateCalculator/README.md

 ## Android?
 no.

-but you can check for precompiled binaries in actions tab
+but you can check for precompiled binaries in actions tab if you want to edit it on a fork and try making it work.

 ## Supported Languages
 English (en)